NETWAYS/foreman-training/usermanagement/05_notification.md

 opt-in for several kinds of notification.
 It can send a daily, weekly or monthly summary of audit events which allows to add a search to specify a subset of events.
 It also can notify on every successful host build and for Puppet runs on every failed run or as a frequent summary.

+More options are provided by plugins like Katello.

 ~~~ENDSECTION~~~